 The Skechers GOrun Strada provides good stability to prevent injury

 The heel height is 25mm and the forefoot height is 17mm, making the drop 8mm.
 This is a sort of sweet spot between the traditional 12mm drop and the more natural-feeling 4mm drop.
-An 8mm drop maintains the extra cushioning in the heel for runners with plantar fasciitis
+An 8mm drop maintains the extra cushioning providing a insole like feel for plantar fasciitis

 - Foam outsole and midsole